Autism support

 Get Sorted!

 Each year we run a transition event for students with all disabilities to come and meet their support teams, talk about the support on offer and make sure they have everything in place to start at NTU.
-Each year is a lot of fun, and feedback has been extremely positive.
+It's a lot of fun, and feedback has been extremely positive.

 Welcome Week